Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 How to promote breastfeeding?

-Breastfeeding promotion is critical to improving overall infant and young child feeding practices.
+Breastfeeding promotion is critical to improving overall infant and young child feeding (IYFCF) practices.
 It is not only about initiating breastfeeding, but also about making it a positive experience that feeds back.

 Promoting exclusive breastfeeding and its continuation is a public health priority